Skip to main content

 • Do not overlap with other subnets added to this router: The IP addresses of each subnet on the router must not overlap with the IP addresses of other subnets on the router.

-10. If you have specified a Q-in-Q tag, make sure that customized Q-in-Q. When configuring, use the subnet you specified in step 9.
+10. If you specified the Q-in-Q tag, make sure to configure Q-in-Q. When configuring, use the subnet you specified in step 9.

 11. Enter the gateway IP or leave the first address from the subnet assigned by default.
 Do not assign this address to your devices to avoid disrupting the network.